marcalsius/marcalsius/README.md

 ### Heya, I'm Marc!

-I'm a startup guy based in ☀️ Barcelona.
+I'm a startup guy based in Barcelona ☀️

 I love working around tech and innovation, and I thrive when I help founders with their startups.